xrdocs/design/_blogs/2021-01-20-converged-sdn-transport-4_0-hld.md

 ![](http://xrdocs.io/design/images/cmf-hld/cmf-5g-services.png)

 ## Key Validated Components
-The following key features have been added to the CST validated design to support initial 5G deployments
+The following key features have been added to the CST validated design to support 5G deployments

+### End to End Timing Validation
+End to end timing using PTP with profiles G.8275.1 and G.8275.2 have been validated in the CST design.
+Best practice configurations are available in the online configurations and CST Implementation Guide.
+It is recommended to use G.8257.1 when possible to main the highest level of accuracy across the network.
+In CST 4.0+ we include validation for
+G.8275.1 to G.8275.2 interworking, allowing the use of different profiles across the network.
+Synchronous Ethernet (SyncE) is also recommended across the network to maintain stability when timing to the PRC.
+All nodes used in the CST design support SyncE.
 ### Low latency SR-TE path computation
 In this release of the CST design, we introduce a new validated constraint type for SR-TE paths used for carrying services across the network.
 The "latency" constraint used either with a configured SR Policy or ODN SR Policy specifies the computation engine to look for the lowest latency path across the network.
 The latency computation algorithm can use different mechanisms for computing the end to end path.
 The first and preferred mechanism is to use the realtime measured per-link one-way delay across the network.
 This measured information is distributed via IGP extensions across the IGP domain and then onto external PCEs using BGP-LS extensions for use in both intra-domain and inter-domain calculations.
 In version 3.0 of the CST this is supported on ASR9000 links using the Performance Measurement link delay feature.
 More detail on the configuration can be found at https://www.cisco.com/c/en/us/td/docs/routers/asr9000/software/asr9k-r7-0/segment-routing/configuration/guide/b-segment-routing-cg-asr9000-70x/b-segment-routing-cg-asr9000-70x_chapter_010000.html#id_118505.
 In release 6.6.3 NCS 540 and NCS 5500 nodes support the configuration of static link-delay values which are distributed using the same method as the dynamic values.
 Two other metric types can also be utilized as part of the "latency" path computation.
 The TE metric, which can be defined on all SR IS-IS links and the regular IGP metric can be used in the absence of the link-delay metric.